- Guaranteed for 2 full months

 There are several reasons why natural light photography is so popular:

 Let’s dig right in and understand all the complexes of natural light!

 The fascinating thing about natural light is that it changes constantly.
 Depending on the time of day, the season, or even the direction your window faces – light fluctuates minute to minute.

 Where is the light coming from?
 What angle is it coming from?
 I personally love the very one-directional, low-angle light that gives deep shadows that leads to a moody look.
 The best way to understand light direction is to look at a scene and see if it is coming from one plane, backlit, front lit etc.

 How intense is the light?
 On a sunny day the light can be quite intense, but on a cloudy day the clouds act as a natural huge diffuser, and the light not only takes on a softer quality but also has less intensity.

-Is it a warmer light, such as in direct sunlight, or a cool light, such as at dusk?
+Is it a warmer light, such as in direct sunlight, or such as at dusk?
 The color in the light affects the color and white balance of the scene and hence your photograph.